A Night at the Opera (Queen album): "The Prophet's Song"

+"Love of My Life"

 "Love of My Life" is one of Queen's most covered songs (there have been versions by many acts like Extreme featuring May, Scorpions and Elaine Paige).
 Mercury played piano (including a classical solo) and sang all vocals, including multi-tracked harmonies.
 May played harp (doing it chord by chord and pasting the takes to form the entire part), Gibson Hummingbird acoustic guitar (which he had bought in Japan) and his Red Special.
 May eventually arranged the song so it could be played on an acoustic 12 string for live performances.
 "Love of My Life" was such a concert favourite that Mercury frequently stopped singing and allowed the audience to take over.
 It was especially well received during concerts in South America, and the band released the song as a single there.
 When Queen and Paul Rodgers performed the song (specifically Brian solo) he sang almost none of the words and let the audience sing it all, continuing the tradition.
 When Queen and Adam Lambert performed it, Brian would play along to a projection of Freddie singing.
 When they performed with Paul Rodgers during 2004–2008, Mercury was also projected during the show, but not in a round display as they use with Adam Lambert.

+"Good Company"

 "Good Company" was written and sung by May, who sings all vocals and plays ukulele.
 The recording features a recreation of a Dixieland-style jazz band using May's Red Special guitar and Deacy Amp.
-May composed the song on his father's Banjo ukulele, but recorded the song with a regular ukulele.
+May composed the song on his father's banjo ukulele, but recorded the song with a regular ukulele.
 Mercury was not involved with the song's recording, making it one of the few Queen songs not to feature their lead singer.